-- 1 to 2 loaves of French or Italian bread (I used Ciabatta), depending on the size of the loaves
+- 1 loaf of French or Italian bread (I used Ciabatta)

-1 In a large bowl, mix together the cheeses and the green onion.
+1 Make the cheesy topping: In a small bowl, mix the butter and garlic together until smooth.
+In a separate large bowl, mix together the cheeses and the green onion.
 Stir in the mayonnaise and sour cream.
-In a separate small bowl blend the butter and garlic until smooth.
 Add the butter mixture to the cheese mixture.